SierraQian/IST303-GroupC-Project/README.md

    - User profile page where traders can view and edit their account information, such as username and password.

-3. Default Indicators and Events:
+3. Default Indicators and releases:

-   - Landing page displaying a list of default indicators and upcoming economic events.
+   - Landing page displaying a list of default indicators and upcoming economic releases.
-   - Integration with a data source to retrieve and display the latest event data.
+   - Integration with a data source to retrieve and display the latest release data.

-4. Upcoming Events Calendar:
+4. Upcoming releases Calendar:

-   - Calendar view to present a comprehensive list of upcoming economic events.
+   - Calendar view to present a comprehensive list of upcoming economic releases.
-   - Event details page providing additional information about each event, including its expected impact on the market.
+   - release details page providing additional information about each release, including its expected impact on the market.

 5. Admin Account: